 PT; Pro-time; Anticoagulant-prothrombin time; Clotting time: protime; INR; International normalized ratio

-A related blood test is partial thromboplastin time (PTT).
+A related blood test is partial thromboplastin time (PTT), which measures the function of a different part of the clotting system.

 A blood sample is needed.
 If you are taking blood-thinning medicines, you will be watched for signs of bleeding.